‘Real-time, predictive analytics are essential’ for healthcare to tackle revenue and staffing challenges

 One especially time-consuming task for payers and providers is aligning on patient status determinations.

-“XSOLIS’ technology is purpose-built to address the pain points that payers and providers encounter during the utilization management process,” said Joan Butters, CEO and co-founder of XSOLIS.
+“Xsolis’ technology is purpose-built to address the pain points that payers and providers encounter during the utilization management process,” said Joan Butters, CEO and co-founder of Xsolis.
 “The results of the Chilmark Research white paper and time study unequivocally show the benefits of integrating an AI-driven platform into UM workflows for increased staff efficiency and improved alignment across payer and providers.”

 Ensuring that patients, or members, receive the right services at the right place and time and cost is crucial for effective healthcare.
 That’s true from a financial perspective as well as when considering the best interests of the patient.

 The granular nature of the CLS plays a major role in its effectiveness.
-When payers and providers agree on thresholds and commit to using the CLS to determine each patient’s status, they can further benefit from Precision UM — automating approvals for obvious inpatient determinations through CORTEX instead of having to work through each case manually.
+When payers and providers agree on thresholds and commit to using the CLS to determine each patient’s status, they can further benefit from Precision UM — automating approvals for obvious inpatient determinations through Dragonflyinstead of having to work through each case manually.

 - Time savings of as much as 83%, when compared to using faxes for review.
 Time savings when compared to traditional EMR workflows was 76%.